| | |

 better and better clarity without considering how cumbersome

+large files are to deal with is unrealistic.
 The best scanning resolution for your scan jobs should

 be determined by several factors, including the materials